 A research team here at St. Jude, led by Howard Hughes Medical Investigator Brenda Schulman, PhD, have discovered a peptide that inhibits cullin neddylation, a process required for proper cell proliferation.
 It could be useful for drug screening and peptide screening applications; which could have therapeutic potential for treating cancer, inflammatory disorders and/or or pathogenic infections.

 Peptide inhibitor, screening method, drug discovery, enzyme, cancer, pathogen, inflammation

-A patent application covering this peptide, its pharmaceutical use and screening methods for identifying additional inhibitors is currently pending.
+An Issued US Patent application, 9,447,156; covers this peptide, its pharmaceutical use and screening methods for identifying additional inhibitors

 We are currently seeking a corporate partner willing to commit their time and effort toward unlocking the therapeutic potential of this discovery.
 If you would like to learn more about this opportunity, please contact firstname.lastname@example.org at your earliest convenience.

 Contact the Office of Technology Licensing (Phone: 901-595-2342, Fax: 901-595-3148) for more information.